ibm-messaging/mqperf/index.md

 #### NHA:CRR Performance overhead and monitoring
 This performance whitepaper looks at the impact of enabling the additional asynchronous replication to the recovery group.
 It also shows how your messaging systems can be monitored to determine how your NHA:CRR deployments are performing: [NHACRR performance overhead](./PerformanceTestOnNHACRR.pdf)

+### MQ on AWS
+Customers have been running MQ workloads in AWS for a long time, and more recently customers have been deploying MQ on OpenShift on AWS via a number of different deployment scenarios.
+The following whitepaper will assist in understanding the performance of SIQM, NHA and NHA:CRR scenarios in that environment: [MQ Performance on AWS](./NHACRRPerformanceTestAWS.pdf).

 ### MQ for z/OS